changeworld/azure-docs.pl-pl/articles/azure-monitor/log-query/string-operations.md

 Działanie                                        |zastąpienie
 ------------------------------------------------|----------------------------------------------------------
-4663 — podjęto próbę uzyskania dostępu do obiektu  |Identyfikator działania 4663: Podjęto próbę uzyskania dostępu do obiektu.
+4663 — podjęto próbę uzyskania dostępu do obiektu  |Identyfikator działania 4663: podjęto próbę uzyskania dostępu do obiektu.

 ## <a name="split"></a>split